marina-go-al/gate-detection/README.md

 # 5044030-Marina-gateDetection

 This repository contains all the necessary scripts and information to run the code corresponding to the *individial assignment* of the *AE4317 - Autonomous Flight of Micro Air Vehicles* course.
 The project is based on a binary image segmentation approach by means of the U-Net CNN.
-All the scripts have been extensively automatized so that eveyrything is easy to understand and execute just by changing some global variables.
+All the scripts have been extensively automatized so that everything is easy to understand and execute just by changing some global variables.

+**[IMPORTANT NOTE 1]:** No data set has been uploaded to this repo.

-**[IMPORTANT NOTE]:** In case that you would like to skip all the explanations, go directly to the [Workflow](#workflow) section to learn how to run the code.
+**[IMPORTANT NOTE 2]:** In case that you would like to skip all the explanations, go directly to the [Workflow](#workflow) section to learn how to run the code.

 ## Files summary